University of Toronto

 Occupying the last unbuilt site along the University’s historic St George Street, the building acknowledges its significant position as a building in the round, providing a transparent and permeable ground floor creating both physical and visual connections to its surroundings.

-The scheme includes a sophisticated 500 seat collaborative lecture theatre, workshop and Lab spaces, TEAL rooms, innovation incubator suites allied to industry presence rooms, versatile design studios, and a double-height extra-curricular club space called ‘The Arena’ large enough to allow for drone flight and testing as well as communal facilities including a café and shared social learning spaces.
+The scheme includes a sophisticated 500 seat collaborative lecture theatre, workshop and Lab spaces, TEAL rooms, innovation incubator suites allied to industry presence rooms, versatile design studios, and a double-height extra-curricular club space called ‘The Arena’ as well as communal facilities including a café and shared social learning spaces.
 Read more about 'Spaces for Learning' in our Explore Journal.

 The MCEIE is designed to enhance the student experience and enable collaboration between students, faculty, alumni and, particularly, industry partners.